RotierenderRoland/BundleWrap_demo/README.md

 ## Goal of the project:
 Automate the deployment of Apache web servers and an HAProxy load balancer on Ubuntu.
 Use BundleWrap to ensure configurations are consistently applied across all nodes.
-Implement dynamic templating in order to guarantee loadbalncing for an backend consisting of multiple Apache web servers.
+Implement dynamic templating in order to guarantee load balancing for an backend consisting of multiple Apache web servers.

 ## Bundle structure:
 The projects consist of an HAProxy and an Apache Bundle
-### HAProxy Bundle: Configures an HAProxy loadbalancer to distribute traffic to multiple Apache web servers in the backend via roundrobin loadbalancing.
+### HAProxy Bundle: Configures an HAProxy loadbalancer to distribute traffic to multiple Apache web servers in the backend via roundrobin load balancing.

 #### HAProxy Config:
 	global: